 Well, I hope you enjoy the projects.
 Please leave a comment later to let me know how your children like them.

 I would especially love to hear anything cute your children say.
 I'm especially thinking of the celery experiment, as I bet you'll get some unexpected answers from your children!

-You might also like my free download, Ten Books Every Well-Educated Child Should Read.
+Don’t miss my free download, Ten Books Every Well-Educated Child Should Read.

 To join my upcoming course, How to Prepare Your Child for Genius: The First Seven Years, please join the waiting list to be notified first.
 The course will begin November 3, 2018.

 If you need help with your children before then, you can schedule a one-hour consultation with me (that's usually all you'll need) http://bit.ly/2GJAZEr.